aurelius-ai/navalgame1/README.md

 # navalgames
-Developed strategic naval games in java.  "boat" is a submarine :-)
+Developed strategic naval games in java.
+Boat is a submarine
+BirdFarm is an aircraft carrier
+:-)